St. Dominic’s Priory, Center of Institutional Study of Our Lady of the Rosary Province

 The newly professed brothers take up the task of study with zeal and diligence.
 By studying, he realizes that he will be equipped to work for the salvation of souls in the Dominican way: by preaching the veritas of Christ.

 In performing this duty of study, St. Thomas Aquinas stands out as the best teacher and model of all, whose teachings the Church acclaims uniquely, and whose presence in the Order enriches the intellectual life of the brothers.
-Consequently, the brothers are encouraged to familiarize themselves with his thought as well as continue to renew and enrich them with the constantly fresh riches of sacred and human wisdom.
+Consequently, the brothers are encouraged to familiarize themselves with his thought as well as to continue to renew and enrich them with the constantly fresh riches of sacred and human wisdom.

-To become a Dominican, it is not necessary to have genius abilities, but it is necessary to have perseverance, goodwill, and average ability.
-Students are gradually aware of an inner power that grows within themselves to bring the message of faith to souls eagerly awaiting it.
-While he may be an average student, his professors have brought him into contact with the brightest minds in the Church.
-His diligent study and application can qualify him adequately to exercise the apostolic ministry of the Order.
 The study, prayer, and healthy recreation are all part of the life of a Dominican student.
 Students are encouraged to persevere through the program of studies, and a variety of subjects are offered.
-A studious friar gains enlightenment strengthens his will and increases his oratory skills over time.
+A studious friar gains enlightenment, strengthens his will, and increases his oratory skills over time.
 Dominican studies differ from other religious studies in that they do not end with ordination.
-The Dominicans do not see the study as an end in itself but as a means to the Order’s special aim of preaching and bringing salvation to souls.
-For this reason, studying remains a lifetime duty so closely interlinked with that goal.
+Dominicans do not see the study as an end in itself but as a means to the Order’s special aim of preaching and bringing salvation to souls.
+For this reason, study remains a lifelong duty so closely interlinked with that goal of the salvation of souls.

 Study as Religious observance